 Many cyclists and runners love using Zwift for interactive training.
 It’s fun, motivating, and helps you connect with others.
-But things can get frustrating when your Zwift activities do not sync to your Garmin Connect account.
+But things can get frustrating when you encounter the issue of Zwift Not Syncing To Garmin within your Garmin Connect account.
 You finish a great ride or run, but it doesn’t show up on Garmin.
 This problem is common, and it can disrupt your training records, stats, and even your motivation.

 Let’s dive deep into why Zwift may not sync with Garmin, how to fix it step by step, and what you should know to keep your fitness data accurate and complete.
 Even if you’re new to Zwift or Garmin, this guide will help you understand, troubleshoot, and solve the syncing issue.